atanuroy22/jiotv_go_app/README.md

 3. **Grant Permissions**: Ensure JTV-GO Server has the necessary permissions for storage and network access to function properly.
 For best performance, confirm all permissions during the initial setup.

 [<img src="https://i.imgur.com/GTVknqJt.jpg" alt="Download Button">](https://github.com/JioTV-Go/jiotv_go_app/releases)

+---

+### 🚀 Usage

+1. **Setting Up for the First Time**:
+   - Upon the first launch, JTV-GO will initialize the necessary environment and download the required server binaries.

+2. **Accessing TV Channels**:
+   - Navigate to the **WEB TV** menu to explore available channels.
+   - Select a channel to start streaming instantly from the JTV-GO server.

+3. **Using an IPTV Player**:
+   - To access channels via an IPTV player, add the IPTV playlist URL in your preferred IPTV player app.
+   - Format of URL for JTV-GO: `[http://<IP>:<port>/playlist.m3u]` (if set up locally).
+   - Open the IPTV player and go to the section for adding playlists.
+   - Input the JTV-GO IPTV playlist URL and save it.
+   - Select the playlist to browse and play available channels.

+4. **Troubleshooting**:
+   - If you experience issues with channel playback, ensure the server is running and the network connection is stable.
+   - Check for any firewall or security settings blocking the server’s port.